Our Commitment to your Privacy

 We take care to collect and record accurate, up to date and complete personal information.

 Personal information may be stored electronically or in hard copy.
-However, personal information is usually stored in secure electronic files on the Finite Group’s internal systems.
+However, personal information is usually stored in secure electronic files on the Finite Group’s internal systems or in secure cloud systems managed by/for the Finite Group.

 We will take reasonable steps to protect the personal information which we hold from misuse or loss and from unauthorised access, modification or disclosure.
 If required by relevant legislation, we will notify you of a data breach which could cause you significant harm.
 The Finite Group has a data breach response plan in place to deal with such situations.